Aviat-IO/AuraOne/mobile-app/tools/content/CONTEXT.md

 When handling a first prompt (as defined above), you MUST ALWAYS:

-1. Run `fvm flutter pub get` (if fvm available), or `flutter pub get`
+1. Run `fvm flutter pub get` (if fvm available), or `fvm flutter pub get`
 2. Initialize a fresh git repository **IF AND ONLY IF THE FIRST GIT COMMIT HASH IN THE REPOSITORY IS `c99f911fa1c2fd25e6a401f146ae5e0f53c459b1`:**
    - `rm -rf .git/` (remove existing git history)
    - `git init` (start fresh repository)
    - Make sure you are NOT deleting commits by the user!
 3. Suggest the user an app name, app ID (e.g., `com.sample.app`) and description.
 Based on obtained information, you MUST call the `rename_app` tool

 - `dart tools/scripts/rename_app.dart --name "Your App Name" --app-id "com.sample.app"` – full reference available via purplestack MCP server: `search_recipes renaming`.

 4. Summarize what you understood, and ask important questions to ensure all requirements are crystal clear before starting any code
 5. Ask them which outputs they want.
 By default, this project builds an Android app, but Flutter supports iOS, MacOS, Linux and Windows, all of these are preconfigured. **Remove the whole folders** of platforms that the user does not care about.